WPRuby/edd-quick-links/readme.txt

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'WooCommerce Quick Links'
+2. Search for 'EDD Quick Links'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard